innatewonderer/browser_detect/README.md

 Using Bundler, all you need to do is add the source to your Gemfile:

-	gem "browser_detect", :git => 'git://github.com/traction/browser_detect.git'
+	gem "browser_detect"

 Then run:

 	bundle install

-or, install it as a plugin:
+or, install it as a plugin using Rails 2:

 	script/plugin install git://github.com/traction/browser_detect.git